 Recent efforts to integrate SML and ABM have led to three main approaches.
 First, SML classifiers inform agents' decision-making.
 For example, Zhang et al. (2016) used SML to model decision processes in a study on rooftop solar adoption, where agents' decisions were guided by data-driven classification.
 Similarly, Ravaioli et al. (2023) developed a data-driven agent-based model to explore the impact of policy incentives on agriculture land usage, with agents' decisions modelled solely by SML algorithms.
 Second, ABM-generated social interaction data enhances SML predictions.
-Hassouna (2012) exemplified this by using ABM to model social interactions and analyze their effects on customer retention in the UK mobile market.
-Zhou & Lund (2023) employed ABM to simulate interactions among prosumers, consumers, retailers and aggregators, examining the influence of stakeholder interactions on renewable energy adoption.
-Third, SML validates ABM outputs, as seen in Lamperti et al. (2017), who used machine learning for intelligent sampling in parameter selection to optimize ABM performance.
+Hassouna (2012) exemplified this by using ABM to model social interactions and analyse their effects on customer retention in the UK mobile market.
+Zhou & Lund (2023) employed ABM to simulate interactions among prosumers, consumers, retailers, and aggregators, examining the influence of stakeholder interactions on renewable energy adoption.
+Third, SML validates ABM outputs, as seen in Lamperti et al. (2017), who used machine learning for intelligent sampling in parameter selection to optimise ABM performance.
 Kotthoff & Hamacher (2022) applied a gradient-based SML model to validate ABM predictions on innovation diffusion, focusing on true positive rates to assess model accuracy.

-Our research addresses three critical gaps in studying consumer attitudes towards innovation adoption.
+Our research addresses three critical gaps in studying consumer attitudes towards innovation adoption:

-- (1) Undervaluation of consumer attitudes: despite the importance of consumer attitude in decisionmaking, it remains underutilized as an indicator of innovation adoption.
-This article introduces a novel framework that positions consumer attitudes as a central factor, linking attitudes to purchasing behaviour in a socially interactive environment. - (2) Need for micro-level validation in ABM: while ABM captures consumer heterogeneity, it often lacks micro-level validation, limiting its accuracy and applicability.
-Our approach addresses this gap by integrating ABM with SML, facilitating the micro-validation of agent DMR using empirical data. - (3) Incorporating social interactions and consumer beliefs: existing models frequently overlook the roles of social interactions and consumer beliefs in decision-making, both of which are essential for accurately simulating innovation adoption.
-This article contributes to this area by synthesizing social interactions and incorporating relevant consumer beliefs within our model, enhancing its predictive ability for consumer attitudes and adoption behaviour.
+(1) Undervaluation of Consumer Attitudes: Despite the importance of consumer attitude in decision-making, it remains underutilised as an indicator of innovation adoption.
+This paper introduces a novel framework that positions consumer attitudes as a central factor, linking attitudes to purchasing behaviour in a socially interactive environment.

+(2) Need for Micro-level Validation in ABM: While ABM captures consumer heterogeneity, it often lacks micro-level validation, limiting its accuracy and applicability.
+Our approach addresses this gap by integrating ABM with SML, facilitating the micro-validation of agent decision-making rules using empirical data.

+(3) Incorporating Social Interactions and Consumer Beliefs: Existing models frequently overlook the roles of social interactions and consumer beliefs in decisionmaking, both of which are essential for accurately simulating innovation adoption.
+This paper contributes to this area by synthesising social interactions and incorporating relevant consumer beliefs within our model, enhancing its predictive ability for consumer attitudes and adoption behaviour.

-By applying this integrated ABM-SML framework to analyze consumer attitudes towards EV purchasing in Great Britain, using empirical survey data, we provide a robust, data-driven model that addresses these gaps and offers new insights into the role of attitudes in EV adoption.
+By applying this integrated ABM-SML framework to analyse consumer attitudes towards EV purchasing in Great Britain, using empirical survey data, we provide a robust, data-driven model that addresses these gaps and offers new insights into the role of attitudes in EV adoption.